Check out this video which provides an overview of material that I cover.

 As law enforcement officers, administrators and instructors, we should all understand that qualifications are not training.
 They represent a test of minimum skills to meet legal requirements.
 Real training should occupy the majority of the training time that you have at your disposal.
 This is where I come in.
 The CSAT training methodology that I teach is developed to maximize training value for the time and resources that are available to you.

 My intent is to serve local and State LE agencies including both traditional and natural resources officers, especially instructors.
 Courses such as: Tac Pistol and Tac Rifle Instructor, Patrol Counter Ambush, Patrol Active Shooter/CQB and other similar courses are tailored specifically for law enforcement.
 I will offer classes at various times throughout the year (see course schedule).
 Please contact me to set up courses specifically for your agency.
 Your Colorado POST Training region provides both scholarships and grant dollars for training.
 These courses have been approved previously by Colorado POST.
 I am prepared to bring these courses to your home range provided that you have the facilities for the desired courses.

-I completely understand that there is a lot of junk training and sub par instruction in the training industry.
-I offer one-day classes which will give you a taste of the material and exposure to my instruction with minimal investment.
+use and techniques.
+These will give you a taste of the material and exposure to my instruction with minimal investment.
 I invite you to give me a try to see for yourself.
 I am also available for shorter demonstrations.
-I can charge by the hour.
 Just give me a call or email to set it up.

 Specifically for prospective instructors to learn how to teach and coach the tactical pistol and rifle courses and modules, run safe and effective training and how to design technical training for long term retention and development.

 The focus of this training is for single officer or 2-3 person teams operating to solve these types of problems.

 This course is designed specifically for SWAT snipers and natural resources officers who are issued precision rifles and desire a more in-depth understanding of precision rifle complexities to effectively employ their rifle.